workerholic/workerholic.github.io/_includes/story.md

 - 1000 average queries per second (QPS)
 - 10% of these queries involve sending email
-- 1% of these queries involve some image processing
+- 1% of these queries involve image processing

 Let's also assume we have a machine with the following specs: